evz/tacofancy-api/README.md

 ### Want to help?

 This whole this is a relatively rudimentary Flask setup.
-After you ``pip install`` the requirements, you should be able to run the ``prime_db.py`` and get a DB together.
+After you ``pip install`` the requirements, you should be able to visit ``/cook/`` to get a DB together.
 The Flask app is looking for an environmental variable ``TACO_CONN`` to tell it how to connect to the database.
+Depending on what backend you’re using, you might need to actually create the database, etc before it’ll work.
-I developed this with sqlite but it should work with anything that SQLAlchemy supports.
+I developed this with sqlite but you should be able to use any backend that SQLAlchemy supports.